-The Town actively works with housing and community development organizations to overcome affordable housing barriers, prioritizing programs similar goals during application review and approval.
+The Town continues to actively work with housing and community development organizations to overcome affordable housing barriers, prioritizing programs with similar goals during the application review and approvals process.
 The HOME Consortium conducts round-table discussions at its HOME Advisory Council meetings.
 During these discussions, members provide an overview of each Town's barriers and offer regional solutions.
-Barnstable has a representative at each of these meetings.
+Barnstable participates in these discussions on a regular basis and has a representative attend each of these meetings.